AfterSchool Site Coordinator

 Portland program sites are: Reiche, East End, Ocean Avenue, Presumpscot, Riverton, and Rowe Elementary Schools.

 South Portland program sites are at Skillin and Kaler Elementary Schools.

 Program schedule is Monday to Thursday approximately 3:00-5:30, depending on site assignment, with additional daily planning/prep time, weekly staff meetings, and monthly training.

-This position begins early September 2019 (pre-program planning/training; program start September 16, 2019) and ends late May/early June (depending on snow days) with opportunities for continued summer employment.
+This position begins early September 2019 (pre-program planning/training; program start September 16, 2019) and ends late May/early June (depending on snow days).

 RESPONSIBILITIES: (essential functions of the job)